Police helicopters are used in several capacities and play a very important role in law enforcement.

 Instead, police helicopters fly in circles at night to patrol an area – much to the annoyance of residents and people in the area.

-Why Would a Police Helicopter Be Flying Over My House?
+Why a Police Helicopter Might Be Flying Over Your House

 Unless you’ve been doing something very wrong and illegal, it’s unlikely that a police helicopter is specifically flying over your house.